Theosophy on Sex and Sexuality

 HPB goes on to say that in the study and training of practical occultism, celibacy and chastity is essential for all.
 Some of the reasons for this are hinted at in what is explained about the pineal gland and Third Eye in “The Secret Doctrine” Vol. 2, p.
 295-296.
 But Theosophy, as given by HPB and her closest colleague William Q. Judge, does not claim to be practical occultism but rather theoretical occultism, touching in certain places upon the theory of practical occultism, and certainly involving the application of that theory to daily life, but not becoming practical occultism – magic and potent internal yogic exercises and development – itself.

-Thus for a student of Theosophy and even for those who entered the Esoteric Section or Esoteric School that was started by HPB, a life of celibacy and chastity is not and was not recommended.
+Thus for a student of Theosophy and even for those who entered the Esoteric Section or Esoteric School that was started by HPB, a life of celibacy and chastity is not and was not required or specifically recommended.
 She said (p.
 263) that it “does not apply to the members of our Inner Section. . . .
 Most, if not all of those who join our Inner Section, are only beginners, preparing themselves in this life to enter in reality upon that path in lives to come.”

 With that out of the way, the question of sex still however remains.
 HPB’s words seem very clear and if we happen to believe that she was indeed the “Direct Agent” of the Masters of Wisdom and that “The Secret Doctrine” is, as those Masters wrote, the “triple production” of two of Them with HPB, it is difficult to say, “Theosophy is right about everything except sex.”
 Could that really be the case?
 If HPB happened to get things right in other areas, why would she happen to get things wrong in this area and which conveniently happens to be the area in which people feel least able or willing to reform and master themselves?

-(2) Having known quite well numerous fellow Theosophical students, we are able to say that it appears that only a very small percentage of Theosophists – devoted students of the original teachings of HPB and WQJ included – practise permanently in their life the principle of engaging in sex solely for procreation and abstaining from all sexual activity if they have no wish to have children.
-A very few allow themselves to feel guilt about this and to think of themselves as being sort of spiritual failures, whilst others adopt the attitude “I realise I’m not ready to stop having a sex life, so I will continue to do so whilst living as beneficial and altruistic a life for my fellow human beings as I can.”
+Having known quite well numerous fellow Theosophical students, we are able to say that it appears that only a very small percentage of Theosophists – devoted students of the original teachings of HPB and WQJ included – practise permanently in their life the principle of engaging in sex solely for procreation and abstaining from all sexual activity if they have no wish to have children.
+A very few allow themselves to feel guilt about this and to think of themselves as being sort of spiritual failures, whilst others adopt the attitude “I realise I’m not ready to stop having what today is considered a “normal” sex life, so I will continue to do so whilst living as beneficial and altruistic a life for my fellow human beings as I can.”
 This certainly seems a healthier attitude and approach than to beat oneself up and end up with guilt complexes or repression issues akin to those sometimes found in followers of restrictive religions or amongst priests, monks, and nuns.
 One of the aims of Theosophy is to do away with religious fear and self-condemnation; let us be careful not to adopt an attitude towards our own – or, even worse, others’ – sex life that rivals that of fundamentalist religionists and puritanical dogmatists!
-Nonetheless, anyone is surely able to make at least some small steps towards a greater degree of self-control and self-mastery in this area of life.
-It was Gandhi who famously stated that what is needed is not birth-control but self-control.

 It is sometimes asked what Theosophy has to say about same sex relationships.
 The answer is very simple: nothing!
 Nothing is said about homosexuality or bisexuality in the Theosophical literature.
 This is probably partly because such things were hardly ever written about or even discussed at that time, i.e. the late 19th century.
 There have been, are now, and will continue to be, gay and lesbian Theosophists.